 When is the best time to start good dental habits with my pet?

 In the best of all worlds, brushing its teeth should start at a very young age.
 When the animal is still a baby, it’s easier to start new habits.
 In addition, it greatly contributes to the animal allowing you to manipulate its mouth, and makes the action easier while growing up.
 This establishes a good foundation for their dental hygiene habits that continue throughout their lives.
+However, it’s never too late to start good dental hygiene habits!
+They may take longer to establish, but this can still be done at all ages.

 This concludes our article on brushing your pet’s teeth.
 We hope you feel more prepared and confident about the execution.
 We also hope that you understand better the importance of this action in the life of your adorable pets.
 We invite you to read our other blog articles that could provide you with more knowledge on the oral health of your animals.
 You can write to us if you have any questions or comments, we are here to help and support you throughout this process.